Mathavakannan Kalimuthu: Clemency granted and commutation of sentence

-This was also the only case where President Ong exercised his powers of discretion as president to pardon a death row inmate with clemency in Singapore, as President Ong's 6-year presidential term ended on 31 August 1999, and he later died on 8 February 2002 at the age of 66.

 May 1998 executions of Asogan and Selvar

 As for both Asogan and Selvar's clemency petitions, President Ong, who also received them besides Mathavakannan's, decided to reject both the clemency letters on the advice of the Cabinet.
 Soon after, two death warrants were issued for both Asogan and Selvar, who were scheduled to be hanged in Changi Prison at dawn on 29 May 1998, according to a 1998 Amnesty International Report.

 Amnesty International, upon hearing that both Asogan and Selvar will be executed, called upon Singapore to cancel the executions and to abolish the death penalty in Singapore.
 They also welcomed President Ong's decision to spare Mathavakannan's life and used this fact to urge the President to also extend his mercy to the other two accomplices and spare their lives as well.
 While they do concede that both Asogan and Selvar deserved to be punished for Saravanan's murder, they said that the death penalty violated the rights to live and was not an effective deterrent to crime.

 Despite Amnesty International's plea for clemency, both Asogan and Selvar were hanged at dawn on 29 May 1998, as scheduled in their death warrants.
 They were executed together with an unnamed drug trafficker on the same day.
-The pair's obituaries were published a day after their executions in the daily national newspaper The Straits Times.
+The pair's obituaries were published a day after their executions in the national daily newspaper The Straits Times.
 The pair's hangings were also confirmed by Amnesty International in its 1998 execution report and 1999 annual human rights report.
 The 1999 human rights report also revealed that within the year 1998, there were at least a total of 28 executions reportedly carried out in Singapore (mostly for drug trafficking) and at least five death sentences being reportedly meted out by the courts of Singapore for murder or drug trafficking, but Amnesty International believed that the actual numbers could be higher.

 The executions of both Asogan and Selvar took place just three days after 26 May 1998, the date of the murdered victim Saravanan's second death anniversary.